MarionLegrandLogrami/stacomiR/Installation/README.md

 ## 6.1 Step-by-Step to install a PostgreSQL ODBC Driver
 1. Choose the good ODBC Driver version

 If you are a windows user you need to download one of the files of the [msi folder](https://www.postgresql.org/ftp/odbc/versions/msi/).
-Before downloading the file you need to choose the file corresponding to your version of PostgreSQL and to your windows system (32 or 64 bits).
-For example if you have a PostgreSQL 9.6 version with a windows 64 bits you need to download the "psqlodbc_09_06_0500-x64.zip" file.
+Unless you have have a specific reason not to do so, you should always download the latest version.
+Before downloading the file you need to choose the file corresponding to your windows system (32 or 64 bits).

 2. Install the ODBC Driver